pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### SSH access and keys

-First hurdle you might find is not being able to SSH in as root (I should have remembered this from the old Sun/ Solaris days ...):
+First hurdle you might find is not being able to SSH in as root (I should have remembered this from my old SunOS days ...):

 	$ ssh root@159.203.186.209
 	root@159.203.186.209: Permission denied (publickey).

 `PermitRootLogin` was already set to `yes` in `/etc/ssh/sshd_config`, but I also had to set `PasswordAuthentication` to `yes` opening a Console session from Digital Ocean's BUI, followed by a `sudo service ssh restart`.
 Now I was able to SSH in as root.

-I [uploaded a SSH public key](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/) and enabled the option when creating the droplet to have it saved to `~/.ssh/authorized_keys`.
-Locally I made an alias to make login as easy as typing `ssh dioc`, putting this into my `.ssh/config`:
+I [uploaded a SSH public key](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/) to Digital Ocean's account page and had it added to the droplet upon creaton.
+This populated `~/.ssh/authorized_keys` with my public key.

+Locally I then made an alias in `.ssh/config` to be able to login using the alias `ssh dioc`:

 	Host dioc
 	HostName 159.203.186.209
 	User root
 	IdentityFile ~/.ssh/DO

-(where `/.ssh/DO` is my private key)
+(Where `/.ssh/DO` is my private key stored locally.)

 ### Upgrade

 Best practice is to first upgrade the OS because it was behind on important security fixes.
 This required a reboot:

-	apt-get update && apt-get -y upgrade
+	root@ubuntu-s-1vcpu-1gb-nyc1-01:~# apt-get update && apt-get -y upgrade root@ubuntu-s-1vcpu-1gb-nyc1-01:~# reboot
-	reboot

 Logging in again I followed Digital Ocean's [Initial Server Setup with Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) creating a user: `adduser bob` and granting `sudo` rights: `usermod -aG sudo bob`